ls1intum/Artemis/docs/dev/setup/bamboo-bitbucket-jira.rst

    - Jira:
     - On startup select ``I'll set it up myself``
     - Select Build In Database Connection
-    - Create a sample project.
+    - Create a sample project

-   - Bitbucket: Do not connect Bitbucket with Jira yet.
+   - Bitbucket: Do not connect Bitbucket with Jira yet

 3. Execute the shell script ``atlassian-setup.sh`` in the